fmelipin/Stealth-Shellcode-Runner/README.md

 ---

+## 🧠 Step 4 - Execute with Process Hollowing + Indirect Syscalls

+Use the included `ShellCode_Runner.cs` script to:

+- Create a suspended process (`svchost.exe`)
+- Allocate RWX memory using **indirect syscall**
+- Decrypt and inject the AES shellcode into the target process
+- Change memory protection and launch a remote thread using **indirect syscall**

+✅ All key syscalls (`NtAllocateVirtualMemory`, `NtWriteVirtualMemory`, `NtProtectVirtualMemory`, `NtCreateThreadEx`) are executed from manually copied stubs placed in memory, effectively bypassing userland hooks set by AV/EDR.

+---

 ## 🖥️ Hosting the Reverse Shell Payload

-The PowerShell reverse shell is hosted in a file named `shell.ps1`.
+The PowerShell reverse shell should be saved as `shell.ps1`.

-Then serve the file using Python's HTTP server from the directory containing `shell.ps1`:
+Then serve the file using Python’s built-in HTTP server:

 ```bash
 python3 -m http.server 80